ciceroOslo/Radiative-kernels/README.md

 The calculations and the radiative properties assumed for the aerosols are documented in [Samset and Myhre 2011, GRL](https://doi.org/10.1029/2011GL049697)

-Author: Bj�rn H. Samset and Gunnar Myhre
+Author: Bjørn H. Samset and Gunnar Myhre